 - Create accounts on platforms like TikTok, Facebook, and Instagram.

-- Post short, compelling clips of your videos on these platforms to drive traffic back to your channel.
+- Share short, engaging clips from your videos on social media.
+These clips grab attention and bring viewers back to your channel.
+It’s an easy way to grow your audience.
 The clips should be designed to make viewers curious enough to watch the full video.

 What are the rules for posting on YouTube?